 Lennox’s continuing mission is to help agents discover possibilities, rather than focusing on why they are not doing something.
 Then he challenges agents by asking, “Why are we doing this activity?” and “How can we create a positive outcome?”

 Another buzzword.
 I asked Lennox what he meant by “positive outcome.”

 “To get to the positive outcome,” he said, “you have to find out how the agents can make a positive contribution to the potential prospect or past client.
 This simple act of consistently looking to serve the customer ultimately pays off.
 It’s not about what you get from them; it’s about what you can give to them.”

-This method allows an agent to “walk in joy” because he knows that he is positively impacting his customer’s life and doing more than just buying or selling a home.
-“Walking in abundance” happens when an agent knows that he is making a positive contribution to his customers’ lives and is worthy of earning a living from the problems he solves and solutions he finds.
+This method allows an agent to “walk in joy” because they know that they are positively impacting their customer’s life and doing more than just buying or selling a home.
+Walking in abundance happens when an agent knows that they are making a positive contribution to their customers’ lives by solving problems and finding solutions.

-2. Tell your employees what they are doing right instead of what they are doing wrong.
+- Tell your employees what they are doing right instead of what they are doing wrong.
 I like to recall this anecdote: A coach was yelling at a football player, telling him all the things he was doing wrong on the field, when another player observed the coach berating his teammate and said, “Coach, aren’t you going to tell him how to do it right?”

 - Walk in joy.
 Every day you need to bounce out of bed with pep in your step, because you have that day to create a moment for your team members.
 Say thank you, nudge them to go the extra mile, give them an assignment that stretches their capabilities and get out of their way.

 This article was published in September 2014 and has been updated.
 Photo by PeopleImages.com – Yuri A/Shutterstock